alttch/yedb-py/README.md

 ## Performance

-If auto-flush is enabled, modern SSDs give about 200-300 keys/sec written with auto-flush enabled.
+Modern SSDs give about 200-300 keys/sec written with auto-flush enabled.
 The write speed can be 10-15 times faster without it, but we would not recommend turning auto-flush off, as it is the key feature of YEDB.

 Reading speed varies: